elenabarry/emojional/README.md

 ## Creating the Dataset

 We scraped the key emotive words from the online dictionaries [Emojipedia](https://emojipedia.org) and [Emojis.Wiki](https://emojis.wiki) and created a new dataset.
+The scripts used to scrape can be found here.

 The data looks like this:
 🔮	crystal ball	future	magic	mysterious

+The full dataset can be found [here](https://github.com/elenabarry/emojional/blob/main/Data/emojional%20dataset.csv).

 In order for the model to train the data, the data needs to look like this: